eggheadio-projects/get-started-with-elasticsearch-notes/07-search-elasticsearch-using-query-parameters.md

 $ curl -s 'localhost:9200/_all/episode/_search?q=title:Homer'
 ```

-To find all documents that have 'Homer' in the title from season 5, we could use the following command:
+To find all documents that have 'Homer' in the title from season 5, we could use the following command using [URL encoding](https://www.w3schools.com/tags/ref_urlencode.ASP):
 ```bash
 $ curl -s 'localhost:9200/_all/episode/_search?q=%2Btitle%3AHomer+%2Bseason%3A5'
 ```